zama-ai/concrete-ml/README.md

 Concrete-ML features:

 - built-in models, which are ready-to-use FHE-friendly models with a user interface that is equivalent to their the scikit-learn and XGBoost counterparts
 - support for customs models that can use quantization aware training.
-These are developed by the user using pytorch or keras/tensorflow and are imported into Concrete-ML through ONNX
+These are developed by the user using PyTorch or keras/tensorflow and are imported into Concrete-ML through ONNX

 ## Installation.